 How to apply

 If you would like to apply for a place on an undergraduate course in the UK, you will usually need to apply through UCAS.
+Applications for courses which begin in 2025 are now open.
+You can set up an account and complete your application on the UCAS Hub.

 See How to choose a course and our downloadable resource for support on researching and choosing courses.